demisto/demisto-sdk/demisto_sdk/commands/zip_packs/README.md

 ## zip-packs

-Zip content packs to uploadable zip file.
+Zip content packs into a file that can be uploaded.

 **Use Cases**:
 This command is used in order to create a zip file, able to be uploaded to Cortex XSOAR via the